-The field tends to focus more on a descriptive account of policy processes and outcomes rather than explanatory inquiries.
+The field tended to focus more on a descriptive account of policy processes and outcomes rather than explanatory inquiries.
 Several authors conclude their articles with comments on the potential explanations for the outcome they have described, but these are not structured into an explicit theoretical framework.

-Some publications sought to address the research question that also drives our inquiry on the determinants of effective GHD.
+Some publications sought to address the research question that also informed the inquiry on the determinants of effective GHD in the EQUINET work.
 The annotated bibliography presents more detail on what the studies proposed as key determinants.
 However, few studies have attempted to relate these findings to what theories in policy studies or international relations would predict in the circumstances or to test the results against the findings of other researchers.